$2,000 Grant Awarded to CRCC Native Regalia Program

 Native American Regalia program members proudly display their creative works.
 (Tim Kelly , DOC Communications)

 CONNELL – Officials with the Big Bend Electric Cooperative’s Caring Neighbors program recently awarded a $2,000 grant to the Native American regalia program at Coyote Ridge Corrections Center (CRCC).
 Caring Neighbors is a charitable giving program run through the Big Bend Electric Cooperative that helps fund projects at non-profit and municipal entities benefitting youth and needy individuals, community improvement activities and emergency service organizations.

-Lori Wonders, a spokeswoman for Coyote Ridge Corrections Center, says the grant will allow the offenders to continue sharing Native American culture with the community.
+Lori Wonders, a spokeswoman for Coyote Ridge, says the grant will allow the inmates to continue sharing Native American culture with the community.

 The Big Bend Electric Cooperative provides electricity to rural residents in Adams and Franklin counties.
 Its members are made up of its customers.
 Funding for Caring Neighbors grants comes from its members.
 Members who choose to participate in the Caring Neighbors program have their electric bills rounded up to the nearest dollar.
 According to the Cooperative, “for an individual account, this averages six dollars per year.”
 The additional amount on the electric bills goes toward the 501(c)(3) Caring Neighbors grant program.